CANADA FX DEBT-C$ weakens after Canadian inflation data

 Domestic bond prices were slightly lower across the curve, but their move was contained as North American stocks appeared headed for a flat open even after some upbeat U.S. corporate earnings reports.

-Both Citigroup (C.N: Quote) and General Electric (GE.N: Quote) posted quarterly results that were better than expected, yet U.S. stock index futures pointed to a flat open.
+Both Citigroup (C.N) and General Electric (GE.N) posted quarterly results that were better than expected, yet U.S. stock index futures pointed to a flat open.
 [ID:nN17306900]

 "The feeling is even with better earnings results today, we've had a good run in equities and there may be a bit of a correction needed," said Chandler.